 The Marking Scheme for all the subjects is same in UGC NET but in CSIR NET, the marking scheme is different for each subject.

-There is no negative marking in CBSE UGC NET Exam but in CSIR NET, if any candidate answers incorrectly in PART-A and PART-B, then 0.50 and 0.75 marks will be deducted respectively.
+There is no negative marking in the NTA UGC NET Exam but in CSIR NET, if candidate answers incorrect In CSIR NET, negative marking scheme is different for each subject.

 To see the paper pattern for both the exams in detail, please follow the links given below-